WDEL (AM): Changes in ownership

-In early 2019, it was announced that Steinman Communications was selling all Delmarva Broadcasting stations to Forever Media.
+In early 2019, Steinman Communications announced that it was divesting its broadcast properties.
+All Delmarva Broadcasting stations were to be sold to Forever Media.
 The deal closed on May 20, 2019.

 Awards

 WDEL has won several prestigious Edward R. Murrow Awards from the Radio Television Digital News Association, including national awards in 2007 for Best Website and 2009 for Best Newscast.
 WDEL has also been named News Operation of the Year by the Chesapeake Associated Press Broadcasters Association numerous times.

 In 2004, WDEL was awarded by the National Association of Broadcasters with its prestigious Crystal Award for public service.

 In 2005, WDEL became one of the first radio stations in the nation to produce web-based news video for its website, WDEL.com.

 In 2011, WDEL won a prestigious Marconi Award from the National Association of Broadcasters for "Medium Market Station of the Year."

 In 2014, WDEL's news department won the RTDNA national Edward R. Murrow Award for "Overall Excellence."
 WDEL also won RTDNA's national Murrow Award for "Best Newscast" that year.
 In 2016, WDEL again won the Murrow Award for "Overall Excellence."